Guide to the Safest Laundry Detergents of 2025

 “Better” Laundry Options

 The non-toxic laundry detergents in the ”better” category have some points of concern in terms of laundry detergent ingredients.
-Although there is just one or two of them, in my opinion, they still fall short of being included in the safest laundry detergents category.
+Although there is just one or two of them, in my opinion, they still fall short of being the safest laundry detergents.

 Brand | Concerning ingredients |